awwaiid/repl-looper/README.md

 * 2021-10-02
   * Messing with [websocketd](https://github.com/joewalnes/websocketd) for testing
   * Running `websocketd --port 5555 sh -c 'lua -i 2>&1'`
+* 2021-10-09
+  * Got some basic recording working in UI
+  * Setting this up to start building the norns-lua side in the same repo

 # Ideas